jspahrsummers/effective-code-review/Effective Code Review.md

 ^ I've worked at smaller companies and larger ones, and been a key contributor to several successful open source projects in the Cocoa community, including Carthage, ReactiveCocoa, the Squirrel update framework, and the Mantle model framework for Objective-C.

-^ In total, I've done thousands of code reviews—possibly even _tens_ of thousands—in both commercial and open source contexts.
+^ In total, I've done thousands of code reviews—possibly _tens_ of thousands—in both commercial and open source contexts.

 ---